RWTH-EBC/ADDMo/01_Readme/Readme.txt

 Feature creation:
--Cross-, cloud- and autocorrelation plotting: Visualization of correlations for detecting influential lags and gathering insight into the systemís dependencies via matplotlib.
+-Cross-, cloud- and autocorrelation plotting: Visualization of correlations for detecting influential lags and gathering insight into the system‚Äôs dependencies via matplotlib.
 -Creation of differences*: Creation of feature derivatives.
 -Custom featurelag creation*
 -Automatic featurelag creation*: Wrapper for automatic creation of the best lag per feature within a custom lag range.
 Each lag is only created if beneficial.
 The BBOM is based on the assumption that only one lag per feature has real informative value.
+(Random Forest is used by default as wrapper, desired implement another model in the script)
 -Custom ownlag creation*
 -Automated time series ownlag creation*: Wrapper for creating the optimal number of time series ownlags.
 Ownlags